-Notwithstanding the provisions of this section for the appointment of a police justice and a substitute police justice, the council by ordinance may invest the mayor as such with all or any part of the rights, authority, duties and functions prescribed for the police justice, to exercise the same and act when the office of the police justice is vacant, or in the event of the disability of the police justice and the substitute police justice, if there be one, to perform the duties of his office due to sickness, absence, unavailability, vacation or otherwise.
+Notwithstanding the provisions of this section for the appointment of a police justice and a substitute police justice, the council by ordinance may invest the mayor as such with all orany part of the rights, authority, duties and functions prescribed for the police justice, to exercise the same and act when the office of the police justice is vacant, or in the event of the disability of the police justice and the substitute police justice, if there be one, to perform the duties of his office due to sickness, absence, unavailability, vacation or otherwise.
 In any such event, the clerk mentioned above in this section shall have the same duties and powers as there specified.
 (1958, c.
 366)

-§ 17.
-In addition to the officers of the town specifically provided for herein the council may appoint such other officers, including a town clerk who may be the same person as the clerk mentioned in § 11 of this article, as it may deem necessary, and define the duties, fix the compensation, set the qualifications and terms of office and require proper bonds of each.
-The council may provide for the payment of bond premiums for the official bond of any of its officers.
+- § 17.
+In addition to the officers of the town specifically provided for herein, the council may appoint such other officers, including a town clerk who may be the same person as the clerk mentioned in § 11 of this article, as it may deem necessary, and define the duties, fix the compensation, set the qualifications and terms of office and require proper bonds of each.
+The council may provide for the payment of bond or liability premiums for the official bond of any of its officers, councilmembers, mayor, or other appointees or employees.
+A single individual can be appointed by the council to hold more than one position with the town and be compensated as such.
 (1958, c.
-366)

-§ 18.
-All ordinances, resolutions and by-laws passed by the council shall take effect at the time indicated in such ordinances, resolutions or by-laws, but in event no effective date shall be set forth in any such ordinances, resolutions or by-laws passed by the council, the same shall become effective thirty days from passage.
+366) - § 18.
+All ordinances, resolutions and by-laws passed by the council shall take effect at the time indicated in such ordinances, resolutions or by-laws, but in event no effective date shall be set forth in any such ordinances, resolutions or by-laws passed by the council, the same shall become effective thirty days from passage immediately, unless the council states otherwise.
 (1958, c.
 366)

-ARTICLE IV: Taxation and Finances
+Article IV.
+Taxation and Finances.

-§ 1.
+- § 1.
 The town council shall have control of taxation and finances for municipal purposes.
-It shall have the following powers:

-(1) To prepare or cause to be prepared annually a budget showing estimated receipts and proposed expenditures for town purposes as required by general law, and to publish the same.
+It shall have the following powers: - (1) To prepare or cause to be prepared annually a budget showing estimated receipts and proposed expenditures for town purposes as required by general law, and to publish the same